nyaarium/valheim-vrm/README.md

 This requires BepInEx to be installed.

 ### How to install
-Drag the folders from inside release (BepInEx,valheim_Data) into your valheim install directory. the folders are setup to put the files where they need to go.
+[Downdload](https://github.com/aMidnightNova/ValheimVRM/releases) the latest release and extract it.
+There will be a folder called release, copy the folders inside (BepInEx,valheim_Data) into your valheim install directory. the folders are setup to put the files where they need to go.